Digital-Preservation-Finland/siptools-workshop-2019/exercises/exercise-8-validation.rst

     grep -C 3 failed output1.txt
     grep -C 3 patterns output1.txt

+The schematron check should report failed checks.
+Can you see what is wrong with the metadata?

 Validate the checksums recorded in the METS document against the actual files::

     check-sip-file-checksums workspace/